 High Back Booster Height Limit: | 43 to 57 inches | 38 to 57 inches |

-In the forward-facing mode, both can be used for up to 65 pounds, but the Graco Triride can accommodate a child up to 49 inches tall, while the Graco Slimfit can accommodate a child between 27 to 49 inches tall.
+In the forward-facing mode, both can be used for up to 65 pounds, but the Graco Triride can accommodate a child up to 49 inches tall, while the Graco Slimfit has a specific height requirement of 27 to 49 inches tall.

 Graco Triride | Graco Slimfit | |